-If you love the being ‘at sea’, a Sea Semester offers you the opportunity to have first-hand experiences while you earn valuable undergraduate credits.
+If you love the being ‘at sea’, a program at sea may offer you the opportunity to have first-hand experiences while you earn valuable undergraduate credits.
 Often dubbed ‘sea mester’ programs, these are school at sea in-person learning experiences and worth exploring whether you love oceanography or nautical science.

 Not your typical classroom experience, a Sea Semester program involves on-going active learning and is both a ‘study aboard’ and ‘study abroad’ at the same time.
 Semester at Sea programs often involve sailing between oceans, islands and countries, so your ship is your home, classroom, and research lab.
 If you have read books about the sea, even been in an IMAX theatre to see an ocean-based movie, a semester at sea program is your chance to actually get wet, learn by doing and participating.
 You are crew, passenger, student at the same time.